Perkedel/After-Church/Documents/Misc/Homestuck cure a ptsd person.md

 Terezi: Y3S.
 H1S N4M3 1S `Joel Robert Justiawan`.

-Geri: Joel? wow, is he a descendant of God then?
+Geri: (thought such name is like the meaning, `Son of God`) Joel? wow, is he a descendant of God then?

 Terezi: uh.. not d1r3ctly, but w3 4r3 4LL from God.